 The psychedelic experience is understood as a spiritual journey to open the seeker to knowledge and understanding they could not otherwise access.
 This journey must be taken alone, but at the same time the seeker is never disconnected from their community.
 It is this community that prepares them for the journey ahead, that supports their quest for understanding, and that guides them back to the realm of the mundane safely.

 Through the Lakota Sioux haŋblečeya, we see the paradoxical nature of psychedelic journeys—solitary and communal, magical and mundane, controllable and uncontrollable, perceptible and incomprehensible.
 This chimeric quality makes discussion of psychedelic experiences—and their place in modern life—difficult to talk about meaningfully, especially those who have never had an intentional psychedelic experience themselves.
 That would be like trying to describe the color blue to someone who is colorblind.

 Psychedelics exist in a nebulous, ever-shifting, non-dichotomous space—they’re profoundly human that way.
 While that space can feel intimidating and even overwhelming, it’s also thrilling and teeming with possibility.
-If you are feeling overwhelmed, we suggest contacting one of our psychedelic integration coaches today.
+If you are feeling overwhelmed, we suggest contacting one of our psychedelic guides today.